 Short, knee-length or tea-length are ideal hemlines for a beach bridesmaid dress.
 It won’t make you feel weighed down or overdressed.
 And it won’t drag in the sand or get wet in the surf.
 Purchasing a dress that has a short, staggered hemline ensures movement, while a short sheath or A-line silhouette ensures a figure-friendly shape.
 You can even shop for a shorter dress style with a lace, beaded, or satin ribbon embellished hemline to accent these beach-friendly lengths.

 The biggest mistake some brides make concerning their beach bridesmaid dress style is selecting gowns that are too formal.
 A beach wedding is a completely peaceful and casual setting, where an overly embellished dress can look out of place very quickly.
 If you are looking at styles that have embellishments on them like bows, lace, flowers, pearls, rhinestones, or feathers; be sure to stick to one embellishment only and keep jewelry very simple and clean.

 Mix and match silhouettes

-Modern brides-to-be are allowing everyone in their bridal party to select a beach bridesmaid dress that best complements their individual body type.
+Modern brides are allowing everyone in their bridal party to choose a beach bridesmaid dress that best complements their body types.
 When it comes to dresses and body types, one style does not always fit all.

-If some of your bridesmaids are top heavy, be sure to select a style with straps.
-If they’re pear shape, a fit and flare dress looks best.
+If some of your bridesmaids are top-heavy, be sure to select a style with straps.
+For those with a pear shape, a fit and flare dress might look best.

 If you’re a little more on the traditional side and insist on having a semi-uniform look, you can choose an almost identical dress style for each bridesmaid, but all with different necklines to accommodate their individual “assets”.
 The dresses pictured below, are identical except that the one on the far left has a halter top, the middle one is strapless, and the one on the right has straps.